thephpleague/period/docs/5.0/chart/index.md

-public function Dataset::fromIterable(iterable $iterable): self; //Creates a new Dataset from a generic iterable structure of Sequence/Periods. public function Dataset::appendAll(iterable $pairs): void; //adds multiple pairs at once. public function Dataset::isEmpty(): bool; //Tells whether the collection is empty. public function Dataset::labels(): string[]; //the current labels used public function Dataset::items(): Sequence[]; //the current objects inside the Dataset public function Dataset::boundaries(): Period|null; //Returns the collection boundaries or null if it is empty. public function Dataset::labelMaxLength(): int;  //Returns the label max length.
+public function Dataset::fromIterable(iterable $iterable): self; //Creates a new Dataset from a generic iterable structure of Sequence/Periods. public function Dataset::appendAll(iterable $pairs): void; //adds multiple pairs at once. public function Dataset::isEmpty(): bool; //Tells whether the collection is empty. public function Dataset::labels(): array<string>; //the current labels used public function Dataset::items(): array<Sequence>; //the current objects inside the Dataset public function Dataset::length(): Period|null; //Returns the collection boundaries or null if it is empty. public function Dataset::labelMaxLength(): int;  //Returns the label max length.
 ~~~